yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 - Lets you effectively utilize all the available memory in GigaSpaces cluster.
 - Notification based instead of querying the cluster for types/counts.

-Attached is an [example|^MyCustomEvictor.zip] that uses Memory Notification feature for triggering eviction logic.
+Attached is an depanlinkexampletengahlink/attachment_files/sbp/MyCustomEvictor.zipbelakanglink that uses Memory Notification feature for triggering eviction logic.

 In this simplistic example (created using hello-world example included in the product distribution),